Sérgio Lopes (musician)

-Sérgio Lopes (Campina Grande, October 27, 1965) is a poet, singer and a christian music composer from Brazil.
+Sérgio Ricardo Lopes (Campina Grande, October 27, 1965) is a poet, singer and a christian music composer from Brazil.

 Biography

-Born on October 27, 1965 in Paraíba, while still in basic education (old primary school), got involved with theater at Colégio Estadual da Liberdade, in Campina Grande, when he knew a friend called Afrânio, with which he shared his own poems or findings from poets such as Augusto dos Anjos and Gonçalves Dias.
+Born on October 27, 1965, in Paraíba, while still in basic education (old primary school), got involved with theater at Colégio Estadual da Liberdade, in Campina Grande, when he knew a friend called Afrânio, with which he shared his own poems or findings from poets such as Augusto dos Anjos and Gonçalves Dias.
 Son of broadcaster Magidiel Lopes de Souza and Maria das Mercês Lima de Souza, was the oldest of five siblings.
 His father wrote romantic poems and read them during nocturne broadcasting programs that he broadcast in the AM radios Caturité and Cariri.
 Sérgio Lopes lost his parents prematurely, for his mother died from cancer at the age of thirty five and his father died in 1998, at the age of forty six.
 This led him to enroll on the Navy to guarantee his living and the continuation of his studies.